St Dominic's Catholic College

-St Dominic's College, Henderson is an integrated college for girls in Year 7 to Year 13 located in Henderson, Auckland, New Zealand, 25 kilometres from downtown Auckland City.
+St Dominic's Catholic College, Henderson is an integrated college for girls in Year 7 to Year 13 located in Henderson, Auckland, New Zealand, 25 kilometres from downtown Auckland City.

 The college was founded by the Dominican Sisters in 1952 in Northcote, Auckland.
 The school was transferred to Henderson in 1968.
 In 1982 the school was integrated into the State education system under the Private Schools Conditional Integration Act 1975.

 History

 The school was established by the Dominican Sisters, in order to serve the Catholic community of West Auckland, which had developed due to immigrants from Croatia (then Dalmatia), Ireland and Britain.